chen42/presentations/cho_at.md

 * given before ophthalmoscopy to facilitate examination of the peripheral retina.
 	* <span id="drug"> cyclopentolate </span> produces maximum mydriatic and cycloplegic effects within 15-60 minutes.
 The duration of both effects is normally 24 hours.
 Mydriasis may persist for several days in selected patients.
 	* <span id="drug"> tropicamide </span> has a short duration of action (about 1 hour) and is often preferable for short-term mydriasis.
+*  Why induce [cycloplegia](#/cycloplegia) to measure refraction error [pdf](https://www.omicsonline.org/cycloplegic-refraction-in-children-with-cyclopentolate-versus-atropine-2155-9570.1000239.pdf)
+	* refraction power of the eye is determined by
+		* static power (cornea, lens)
+		* accomondation power (mainly cililary body, contains mAChR)
+		* accurate measurement of refraction in children need to eliminate the accomondation component.
+Adults are less affected.

  <small>There is no statistically significant difference between <span id="drug"> cyclopentolate </span> and <span id="drug"> tropicamide </span> for either cycloplegic retinoscopy or distance subjective refraction.
 [Optom Vis Sci.
 1993 Dec;70(12):1019-26.](https://www.ncbi.nlm.nih.gov/pubmed/8115124) </small>

 // <span id="drug"> tropicamide </span> is not as effective as <span id="drug"> cyclopentolate </span> in inhibiting accommodation.

 ---